Historical Maps & Atlases

 F.W.
 Beers (1839-1933)

 Members of the Beers family were leading publishers of state and county atlases after the Civil War.
 F. W. Beers, D. G. Beers, and J. B. Beers had their own publishing companies.
-Notable features of the Atlas of Long Island are notations of property owners, buildings (including the current site of the Reboli Center), businesses, and statistical information.
+Notable features of the Atlas of Long Island are notations of property owners, buildings, businesses, and statistical information.

 Willem Janszoon Blaeu (1571-1638)